 Your accounting career starts here.
 Here are the qualifications you need to become a qualified accountant in the next 3 or so years whether you want to specialise as a tax accountant or study for the Chartered Institute of Accountants or the other bodies such as ACCA or CIMA.

-Most people think of a grey boring man or a glorified bookkeeper counting beans but in reality a good accountant will keep the cash flow positive and ensure the whole organisation understands profitability.
-Only qualified accountants can legally approve accounts (see below) and you can have a career as a finance director or an auditor.
+Most people think of a boring grey man or a glorified bookkeeper counting beans, but in reality, a good accountant will keep the cash flow positive and ensure the whole organisation understands profitability.
+Only qualified accountants can legally approve accounts (see below), and you can have a career as a finance director or an auditor.
 It depends on what excitement you want!
 Other accountants specialise in tax planning, insolvency or small businesses.

 The ACA qualification is widely recognised globally as the accounting standard and 70% of FTSE 100 CEOs, FDs and company secretaries are ACAs.

 Many students work with an accountancy practice with most firms employing less than 40 people.
 The training may be basic and you will likely be auditing small companies but this training will provide an excellent foundation in all of your future work.
-You can find more about the ICAEW at their website here
+You can find more about the ICAEW at their website here.

 Once qualified you'll get the initials ACCA after your name.
-You can get more information on this qualification on the ACCA website here
+You can get more information on this qualification on the ACCA website here.

-more aimed at people who want to work in commerce (or be finance directors in business rather
+CIMA is the third body of accountants more aimed at people who want to work in commerce (or be finance directors in business rather than accountants in practice).

 If you join one of the big auditing companies you'll generally be sponsored to take your exams, have time off to revise and get paid as well.